BlogProduct Design

 How the design system is built depends on whether you are developing an entirely new set of applications, or you are trying to unify the designs of a set of applications.
 In general, the following things are needed for an enterprise design system to be effective.

-For example, if you have an application for setting up performance evaluations, picking dates may require min and max values.
-However, a networking app within that same domain may not require the same min and max properties.
+For example, if you have an application for setting up performance evaluations, picking dates may require minimum and maximum values.
+However, a networking app within that same domain may not require the same minimum and maximum properties.
 Going through multiple apps in order to unify user interactions may seem daunting, but you already have several apps that use some kind of pattern.
 This makes it easier to identify the parts that are (or can be made) the same.

 Customizing the design system